costoffreedom/costoffreedom-book/book/architectonics-of-power/architecture=power.md

 ourselves: What is the price we have to pay to inhabit this new architecture we are collectively building, and what do we have to do to preserve our freedom within it?</p>

-> Stéphanie Vidal is 30 years old.
-She is a cultural journalist specialised in new media and digital strategist.
-Stéphanie lives in Paris.